MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

 ### WithUseEmbeddedWebView

-Enables you to specify if you want to force the usage of an embedded web view or the system web view (when available).
-For more details see [Usage of Web browsers](/azure/active-directory/develop/msal-net-web-browsers).
+Using <xref:Microsoft.Identity.Client.AcquireTokenInteractiveParameterBuilder.WithUseEmbeddedWebView(System.Boolean)> enables developers to specify whether they want to force the usage of an embedded web view or the system browser (when available).
+An embedded web view is effectively a popup that wraps either WebView1 or WebView2, depending on the client configuration.
+For more details see [Using web browsers (MSAL.NET)](../using-web-browsers.md) and [Using WebView2 with MSAL.NET](../../advanced/webview2.md).

+You can specify whether to use the embedded web view or not when acquiring the token:

  ```csharp
  result = await app.AcquireTokenInteractive(scopes)